acse-ca348154/edizferit.github.io/_pages/about.md

 ## Brief personal background...

 <p align="justify">
-I grew up in Istanbul, Turkey, as a curious child.
-I guess it was my mom's encyclopedias that cultivated my love for nature or my father's science magazines.
-I received my bachelor's degree in Mechanical Engineering at Boğaziçi University, known for its excellent education and social environment.
+I grew up in Istanbul, Turkey, with my mom's encyclopedias and my father's science magazines.
+This motivated me to pursue my bachelor's degree in Mechanical Engineering at Boğaziçi University, known for its excellent education and social environment.
 I also studied one semester at Technical University of Munich with erasmus program.
-I did my research internship at FEV, an automotive R&D company, and later I worked there for four months.
+I did my research internship at FEV, an automotive R&D company, and later I gained industry experience there for four months.
 </p>

 <p align="justify">